teuben/dc2019/WorkWeeks2020.md

 We will dedicate two ''work weeks'' on July 29-31; and again August 24-28.
 We will tentatively plan on MEETING (virtually) at UTC 11-13.
 These are mornings in the US (~7:00-9:00 EDT); afternoon in Europe (13:00-15:00); and night in Japan (20:00-22:00) and in Australia (21:00-23:00).
 Outside of these hours, we dedicate some time each day to make progress on the agreed upon tasks.
 I apologize that the hours are not convenient for Japan and Australia (and rather early in US).
-In case the times are a problem for anyone, we can send updates by email and Slack messages each day.
+In case the times are a problem for anyone, we can send updates by email or/and Slack messages each day.

 ### Draft schedule:
 * Wednesday 11-12 UT: General opening discussion, and each sub-team makes a 5 minute presentation (informal)